 - In Step 3, select Go! to download your FitFitTools file.
 Upload the adjusted file to your Strava account.
 Remember that you will have to delete the current activity on your account, removing any comments and kudos.
 Unfortunately, we cannot restore that information or transfer it to another activity.

 Athletes can hide specific stats from their activities, like pace, speed, and calories.
+Your heart rate and power can also be hidden.
 Learn more here about how to hide stats from your activities.